 So if you’re looking for a wallet-friendly destination to travel to, keep an eye on those flight prices to incredible Vietnam!

-There were tonnes of other cheap destinations with multiple votes that didn’t quite make the top 10.
+There were lots of other destinations with multiple votes for this list of the cheapest countries to travel that didn’t quite make the top 10.
 They included Albania, Philippines, Slovakia, Iran, Myanmar, Indonesia, Ethiopia, Serbia, Ukraine, Columbia, Kosovo, Peru, South Africa, Russia and Turkey.

 Have you been to any of these destinations?
 What would you say has been the cheapest country you have every travelled to to date?
 I’d love to hear your opinions!